hashicorp/vault/website/source/docs/auth/token.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
-	Renews a lease associated with the callign token.
+	Renews a lease associated with the calling token.
 This is used to prevent the expiration of a token, and the automatic revocation of it.
 Token renewal is possible only if there is a lease associated with it.
   </dd>